roblatour/OMVBackup/README.md

 		sudo apt-get install wget

-5. Create a directory in which the shell file will be stored for example:
+5. Create a directory in which the shell file will be stored, for example:

 		mkdir backupRoutine